 Acorns are rich in oleic acid, giving meat produced from acorn-fed Iberian pigs a fat content that is between 55 and 65% mono-unsaturated.
 This means that not only is acorn-fed Iberian ham wonderful to eat but that it is also good for you.
 It’s almost too good to be true!

 I ran an Iberian ham tour today and on the farm that we visited we had to search for the pigs as there were 70 of them on a 20 hectare area of hilly terrain.
 After walking for 25 minutes we found them rummaging around for acorns.

-On the farm we saw a number of acorn trees that had had part of their outer bark removed earlier this year in August.
+On the farm we saw a number of cork oaks that had had part of their outer bark removed earlier this year in August.
 These trees have a reddish hue for some months after the cork has been taken off.

 After visiting the farm we visited a ham-curing facility in the town of Jabugo and then went for a gourmet lunch in Aracena starting with a wonderful plate of cured meats including acorn-fed Iberian ham, acorn-fed Iberain cured loin, Iberian salchichon, Iberian chorizo and Iberian blood sausage.
 They were absolutely delicious.